mircealungu/student-projects/thesis-writing.md

 They say the same thing: one in a very convoluted way, the other in a straightforward way.
 Which is better?
 Which is more clear?
 Which one is more powerful?

 Read More About This: [Strunk and White](https://www.amazon.com/Elements-Style-William-Strunk-Jr/dp/194564401X) is an amazing little book.
-You can find also an online verison [at wikisource](https://en.wikisource.org/wiki/The_Elements_of_Style)
+You can find also an online version [at wikisource](https://en.wikisource.org/wiki/The_Elements_of_Style)

 Use Active Voice
 ===